gmalim/NBA_analysis/README_MVP.md

 - Data loading: NBA player data from 2010-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
 - Data preparation (feature selection, *NaN* handling, etc.).
 - Features included in this analysis: *G, GS/G, MP/G, 3P, 3PA, 2P, 2PA, FT, FTA, PF, PER, ORB%, DRB%, AST%, STL%, BLK%, TOV%, USG%, OWS, DWS, OBPM, DBPM, VORP, TW/82*.
 (Definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
+- Relationships between MVP voting share and other features in training data are visualized.
 - Feature scaling as required by various ML algorithms.

 ### 4. Supervised Learning